-A book about building and managing a strong network and reciprocal relationships for the entire organisation
+A book about building and managing a strong network of reciprocal professional relationships

 The chapters of the book

-- The book about relationship management Managing Authentic Relationships; Facing New Challenges in a Changing Context starts in the Chapters 1 and 2 by explaining what reciprocal relationships and meaningful networks are and why it is so important for organisations to know the right people.
+- Chapters 1 and 2: An explanation of what reciprocal relationships and meaningful networks are, and why it is so important for organisations to know the right people.

-- Chapter 7 describes the use of data in steering, monitoring, and improving relationships.
+- Chapter 7: How data can be used in steering, monitoring, and improving relationships.

-- Chapter 8 explores the economics of relationship management by calculating the Return-on-Relationship.
+- Chapter 8: Exploring the economics of relationship management through calculating the returns from relationships.

-- In Chapter 9, performance is discussed in the context of strategic relationship management.
+- Chapter 9: The element of performance in strategic relationship management.

-- The internal responsibility for and implementation of relationship management is addressed in Chapter 10, as is the organising principle of networks with networkers, networking teams, and managers of the network.
+- Chapter 10: The internal responsibility for and implementation of relationship management, including assigning networks with networkers, networking teams and networking managers.

-- Chapter 11 is about change, as in most organisations the implementation of professional relationship management is new.
+- Chapter 11: Bringing about change in organisations; the implementation of professional relationship management when it is a new concept.

 The authors of ‘Managing Authentic Relationships’: